 Does politics really matter?
-Is our voting system fair, and is the rise of pressure groups like Extinction Rebellion and Black Lives Matter a sign of hope or symptomatic of a crisis in British politics?
-Why do people vote as they do, and are we simply victims of media manipulation?
-Why did the Conservatives win the last election despite growing divisions over Brexit, and can Boris Johnson succeed where Theresa May failed to lead a united government, even in the throws of the Covid crisis?
-Is parliament and our system of representative democracy broken?
-Does America have "the best political system that money can buy", and is the President really the most powerful man in the world?
-What does the controversial election of Joe Biden and the continuing appeal of Donald Trump, despite two impeachment hearings, say about America today?
-If understanding the stories behind the news, and getting to grips with the unfolding events and issues that shape our world in the present and future interests you, then Politics is a subject you should consider as one of your A-level choices.
-You will also have the opportunity to take part in a growing range of visits, seminars and question and answer sessions involving MPs and political experts - not least, the chance to visit Washington DC as part of your A level course.
-Politics is an established and successful A level subject, combines well with a range of other subjects and is a popular university option, either on its own or as a joint honours degree.
+Is our voting system fair and is the rise of pressure groups like Extinction Rebellion, Just Stop Oil and BLM a sign of hope or symptomatic of a crisis in British politics?
+Why do people vote as they do and are we simply victims of media manipulation?
+With three prime ministers in just the last few months and a government lurching from one scandal or misstep to the next, is our system of representative democracy broken?
+Does America have "the best political system that money can buy" and is the president really the most powerful man in the world?
+What does the contested election of Joe Biden and the continuing appeal of Donald Trump, despite two impeachment hearings, say about American politics today?
+Is the West as a whole facing an existential crisis over the war in Ukraine and the rise of China?
+If understanding and debating the stories behind the news and getting to grips with unfolding events that are shaping our present and future appeals to you, then politics is a subject you should consider as one of your A level choices.
+You will also have the opportunity to take part in a wide variety of visits, seminars and question and answer sessions involving MP's and political experts-not least the opportunity to visit Parliament and Washington DC as part of your A level course.
+Politics is an established, increasingly popular and very successful A level subject which combines well with a range of other subjects.
+It is also a popular university option, either on its own or as a joint honours degree, and is an ideal preparation for studying law.

-GRADE 6 OR ABOVE IN GCSE HISTORY OR ANOTHER RELATED SUBJECT
+GRADE 7 OR ABOVE IN GCSE HISTORY OR AN-OTHER RELATED SUB-JECT